subutai/nupic.subutai/swarm_examples/README.md

 metric4 is going to be a perfect predictor for metric5 at the next time step.
 This is an interesting one because it discriminates temporal patterns from spatial patterns.
 Most statistical tools would tell you that these two fields are totally random.
-As we will see, the CLA can predict temporal correlations even when there are NO spatial correlations.
+As we will see, HTM can predict temporal correlations even when there are NO spatial correlations.